pseigo/book-exercises/learn-elixir-tv/practice/search-engine/README.md

 ## Given data

-You are GIVEN the number of hits for each search term for each day.
+You are GIVEN the number of searches for each search term for each day.
 This data organized in a tuple:

 `{"search term", [10, 100, 97, 103, ...]}`

 The first element in the tuple is the search term as a `string`.
-The second element is a `list` where the first element is the number of hits today, the second element was the number of hits yesterday, etc.
+The second element is a `list` where the first element is the number of searches today, the second element was the number of searches yesterday, etc.

 Each term is given in this format and put into a list.
 For example: